x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 # Plus Addressing in Exchange Online

+> [!NOTE]
+> A change is coming to make plus addressing enabled by default.
+This change is planned for late April 2022.
+When the change occurs, the allow setting AllowPlusAddressInRecipients below will not longer work.
+Customers who do not want to allow their users to use plus addressing, can disable the feature with a new setting which has been documented below.

 From September 2020, plus addressing, also known as subaddressing, is available in Exchange Online.
 Subaddressing is a defined way to support dynamic, disposable recipient (not sender) email addresses for mailboxes.

 An SMTP email address uses the basic syntax: `<local-part>@<domain>`.
 For example, sean@contoso.com.